ukceh-rse/rsecon25-bof-ai/submission.md

 > Please comment on how you will ensure your content is accessible, which may include referring to relevant sections of the [conference’s accessibility guidance](https://rsecon25.society-rse.org/conference-policies/accessibility/).
 Also note other considerations such as the contrast of colours, the shape and size of graphics and fonts, e.t.c.

-- We will
 - We will make sure any shared documents are accessible from one's device at the time that they are being referred to.
 - HackMD documents can be viewed in dark or light mode.
+We will look into how to specify an appropriate font in HackMD.
 - We will ask that attendees try to avoid using terminology that is likely to be confusing or unfamiliar to non-native English speakers, and will enforce this in the draft document.